FutureShockco/crosswars.docs/resources.md

 ![](/img/help/image49.jpg)

-Pantheon is the only building in DrugWars that influences players' activity outside of the game instead of inside.
-After each battle, a player has an option to share his wins on social networks or DrugWars forum.
+Pantheon is the only building in CrossWars that influences players' activity outside of the game instead of inside.
+After each battle, a player has an option to share his wins on social networks or CrossWars forum.
 If he chooses to share it or the forum, he may get a small reward in return.
-DrugWars team is upvoting DrugWars battle shares on forum and the higher the Pantheon level, the higher the upvote is.
+CrossWars team is upvoting CrossWars battle shares on forum and the higher the Pantheon level, the higher the upvote is.
 Upvotes are NOT mandatory, a player has a chance to be upvoted but will probably not always have that luck.
 Higher levels of this building do not increase the chances of an upvote but increase its value if the upvote is given.
-DrugWars team is also upvoting content that is of high quality and related to the game and other players.
+CrossWars team is also upvoting content that is of high quality and related to the game and other players.
 Posts that are high in value, interesting and of use to other players have bigger chances of getting upvoted than those of simple battle shares.

 ##### 3.1.1.4.5 Research Center